KBNLresearch/intro-kb-apis/tutorial.md

 <http://jsru.kb.nl/sru/sru?operation=searchRetrieve&x-collection=ANP&query=nobelprijs&maximumRecords=0&x-facetprefix=1&x-facetname=periode&x-facets=indexes:ANPfacets:periode>

-The `maximumRecords` parameter has been set to 0 here, so that only the facetted results are shown.
+The `maximumRecords` parameter has been set to 0 here, so that only the facetted results are present in the [response] (responses/sru_facets.xml).
 The `x-facetprefix` parameter can take values from 0 to 3, resulting in different temporal resolutions of the facet (where 0=decade, 1=year, 2=month, and 3=day).
 The `x-facetname` and `x-facets` parameters are needed to indicate the particular facet requested.